 Recently I was reading a consumer psychology research dialogue by Thomas Gilovich.
-While the research concludes that people derive more satisfaction and happiness from experiential purchases as opposed to material purchases, what really intrigued me was the underlying concept of how experiences create positive psychological impressions on us and its relevance to organizations and individual employees.
+While the research concludes that people derive more satisfaction and happiness from experiential purchases as opposed to material purchases, what intrigued me was the underlying concept of how experiences create positive psychological impressions on us and its relevance to organizations and individual employees.

 The research indicates that experiences provide greater satisfaction and happiness because they form a bigger part of the person’s identity and memory.